adaltas/node-shell/doc/usage/tutorial.md

 }
 ```

-Let's add this code into application and write descriptions for each of commands and options.
-Here is the complete code of application:
+Let's add this code into the application and write the description for each of the commands and options:

 ```js
 // Configuring application